Incredible-Adventures

 Pioneer 11

-Pioneer 11 (also called Pioneer-Saturn) was the the first probe to study Saturn in 1979.
-It transmitted images and other data about Planet Saturn.
 It discovered additional rings and moons not previously known.
 It was the second mission to study Jupiter and the outer solar system.
-It also carries a plaque like Pioneer 10.
+It also carried a plaque like Pioneer 10.

 History

-* Pioneer 11 was launched on 5 April 1973 from Cape Canaveral, Florida, USA, like Pioneer 10, on a three-stage Atlas-Centaur rocket.
+* Pioneer 11 was launched on 5 April 1973 from Cape Canaveral, Florida, USA like Pioneer 10 on a three-stage Atlas-Centaur rocket.

 * It flew within 27,000 miles (43,000 kilometers) of Jupiter in December 1974.
-The craft provided close-up photographs of Jupiter's polar regions and data on the Great Red Spot, the magnetic field, and atmospheric temperatures.
+The spacecraft provided close-up photographs of Jupiter’s polar regions and data on the Great Red Spot, the magnetic field, and atmospheric temperatures.

-* Pioneer 11 made the first direct observations of Planet Saturn on September 1, 1979.
+* Pioneer 11 made the first direct observations of Planet Saturn on 1 September, 1979.

 * The Pioneer 11 mission ended on 30 September 1995, when the last transmission from the spacecraft was received.